Table of Contents

 My opinion is that the Roland FP-10 digital piano is a major win for the company and musicians altogether.
 This is a streamlined version of the FP-30 which I thought was already a fantastic product.

-I believe this is a better version of the Yamaha P-45 for two reasons; Roland’s key-beds, in my opinion, are better than Yamaha’s, and the FP-10 has Bluetooth technology.
+I believe the FP-10 is a better version of the Yamaha P-45 for two reasons; Roland’s key-beds, in my opinion, are better than Yamaha’s, and the FP-10 has Bluetooth technology.
 My full review is below.

 Quick Look At Similar Options

-Slim, sleek, and relatively light in weight are how I would describe this instrument.
+Slim, sleek, and relatively light in weight are how I would describe the Roland FP-10.

 This is easily one of the slimmest digital pianos on the market currently with only the Casio PX S-1000 and the PX S3000 coming to mind.